visgl/math.gl/docs/upgrade-guide.md

 # Upgrade Guide

+## Upgrading to v4.1

+- The `NumberArray` type now only covers classic JavaScript arrays `number[]`, not typed arrays.
+Use `NumericArray` to cover both classic and typed arrays.
+- `isTypedArray()`, `isNumericArray()` - These utilities now return booleans rather than a typecasted input, but instead perform type narrowing, meaning that code after a check does not need a cast.

 ## Upgrading to v4.0

 - math.gl v4.0 is now packaged as ESM modules, but with additional CommonJS exports.
 In most cases you should not have problems importing 4.0.